- LACS 6300: Critical Concepts in Latin American and Caribbean Studies

-- Five graduate courses with significant Latin American or Caribbean content from at least two disciplines.
-Three of the five courses must contain ≥ 75% LAC content.
+- Four graduate courses with significant Latin American or Caribbean content from at least two disciplines.
+Two of the four courses must contain ≥ 75% LAC content.
 Some suggested courses are listed below.
 However, additional courses taken toward a graduate degree can be applied to the certificate provided they include significant LAC content.
-(One of the five courses can be an independent core study.)
+(One of the four courses can be an independent core study.)
 A grade of B or better is required in all course work.

 - Language competence in Spanish or Portuguese.
 Non-native speakers must provide documentation of intermediate or better rating on an ACTFL oral proficiency test.

 - Students must demonstrate that they have done substantive research on a Latin American or Caribbean topic through their thesis or other written work.